Income

 Budgeting for the 4 Financial Phases of Retirement

-The toughest challenge you’ll face in retirement planning is determining just how much you’ll need to live on.
+The toughest challenge in retirement planning is determining how much you'll need to live on.
 Life expectancies can vary, and that’s important to keep in mind when you look at a retirement budget example.
 A typical retirement budget may follow the average life expectancy of 78.7 years, but if you’re in good health with a family history of living to the age of 90 or later, your own planning needs to compensate for that.

 Questions about your retirement plan?
 We're here to help.